iamspd2/fend-travel-app/README.md

 This capstone project aims to give us the opportunity to put all of the skills we have learned into one project to build our own custom travel app.
 It is all done in a Webpack environment, using an Express server, and wrapped up with service workers.

+## About

+The user can plan trips using this app by entering the name of the destination along with the country code.
+I use Geonames API to get the latitude and longitude of the place in order to retrieve the exact weather forecast from WeatherBit API, and an image of the place from Pixabay API.
+The user can save those trips for future reference.

 ## How To Start

 - Clone this repo